RafaOnline/curso_dev_web_senac/UC1/terminal_comandos.md

 ## head
 - head meu-arquivo.txt: imprime as 10 primeiras linhas do arquivo
-- head -n 20 meu-arquivo.txt: imprime as 20 priomeiras linhas do arquivo
+- head -20 meu-arquivo.txt: imprime as 20 priomeiras linhas do arquivo

 ## tail
 - tail meu-arquivo.txt: imprime as 10 últimas  linhas do arquivo